 And while a Jewish temple might be rebuilt in Israel, the truth is that Jews can sacrifice on altars without a temple.
 The Prophet Daniel never recorded that a temple had to be rebuilt.
 There is simply no verse in Daniel that specifies any third Jewish temple.

 Furthermore the “temple” Paul referred to in 2 Thessalonians 2:4 is from the Greek word naos, which is a different Greek word than the one normally used elsewhere in the New Testament for the Jewish temple (which is hieron).
-While the Greek term hieron always refers to the Jewish temple in the New Testament, the term naos does not have to—and clearly often is not (e.g. John 2:21; 1 Corinthians 3:16-17; Revelation 21:22).
+While in the New Testament, the Greek term hieron always refers to the Jewish temple in the New Testament, the term naos does not have to—and clearly often is not doing so (e.g. John 2:21; 1 Corinthians 3:16-17; Revelation 21:22).
 Thus those who take the Greek literally realize that it is not necessary that it is a “Jewish temple in Israel” that the “man of sin” sits in.

-Contrary to the assertions of Dr. T. LaHaye & J. Jenkins, neither John nor Jesus are referring to a Jewish temple (hieron) being rebuilt.
+Contrary to the assertions of Dr. T. LaHaye & J. Jenkins, neither John nor Jesus are referring to a Jewish temple (hieron) being rebuilt

 In the post-resurrection times, it is also doubtful that the expression “temple of God” would refer to a Jewish temple as the Apostle Paul told Christians